Dehydrating Meat

 Choose the right dehydrator.

-If you are going to dehydrate food infrequently, you might be happy with a simple and inexpensive machine.
+If you are going to dehydrate food infrequently, you might be happy with a simple compact and inexpensive machine.

 If you plan to dry lots of food, you might prefer a high quality dehydrator, like this one.